chopralab/utils/Score_Fetcher/README.md

-## Score Fetcher Utility - getscores.py
+# Score Fetcher Utility

+##`getscores.py`

-A script that fetches various metrics of synthetic complexity/feasibility.
+Fetches various metrics of synthetic complexity/feasibility.
 Defines a ScoreFetcher class which when constructed can be passed any SMILES string to obtain one of the following metrics: